Learning and Implementation Community

 Latest news: Watch our public meeting 'Implementing Responsible Purchasing Practices: Sharing Progress and Lessons Learnt' -

-The LIC is funded by the Initiative for Global Solidarity (IGS) implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (supported by the German Federal Ministry for Economic Cooperation and Development) and the Sustainable Textile Initiative: Together for Change (STITCH) (supported by the Dutch Government).
+The group of organisations leading the LIC were the Ethical Trading Initiative (ETI), Ethical Trade Norway, Fair Wear, Partnership for Sustainable Textiles and Solidaridad.
+The LIC was funded by the Initiative for Global Solidarity (IGS) implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH (supported by the German Federal Ministry for Economic Cooperationand Development) and the Sustainable Textile Initiative: Together for Change (STITCH) (supported by the Dutch Government).

 Implementing Responsible Purchasing Practices: Sharing Progress and Lessons Learnt

-Halfway through the community's journey, the Learning and Implementation Community (LIC) hosted a public meeting to share progress and learnings.
+Halfway through the community's journey, the LIC hosted a public meeting to share progress and learnings.
 Publicly available tools developed by the LIC were shared, including learnings on working with supply chain partners on improvements and exercises designed to establish a shared understanding of current purchasing practices and their impacts and to prioritise actions.
 Speakers included commercial team leadership from the participating brands, a Pakistan-based manufacturer, and representatives of the organising MSIs.

 Photo credits © Better Work